Take the quiz

 For example, in those more complex cases, the patient may need attachments, buttons for intermaxillary rubber bands or have an IPR performed at some point in the treatment.
 These complementary procedures can only be performed by professional orthodontists.

-Only a professional can assess if you’re ready to switch to the next aligner and under no circumstances can you make this decision on your own.
-Similarly, it is essential that a specialist review the evolution of the treatment and assess whether it’s functioning correctly.
-That’s why, whether in person or digitally, orthodontic treatments must be evaluated every week or two by an orthodontist.
+Only a professional can assess if you’re ready to switch to the next aligner, and under no circumstances can you make this decision on your own.
+Similarly, a specialist must review the evolution of the treatment and assess whether it’s functioning correctly.

 Additionally, if any concerns arise during the treatment or if you notice something that may be preventing correct development, it’s necessary to have experts to turn to so they can resolve or evaluate the issue in greater detail.